ProzorroUKR/openprocurement.api/docs/source/tendering/belowthreshold/tutorial.rst

 .. http:example:: http/tutorial/bidder-documents.http
    :code:

-If tender has multicurrency turned off, than there will be validation that sum of `items.unit.value` could not be moe that bid value:
+If tender has multicurrency turned off, than there will be validation that sum of `items.unit.value` could not be more than bid value:

 .. http:example:: http/tutorial/register-bidder-invalid.http
+   :code:

+If we patched some fields in pending bid, then bid becomes `invalid` and should be signed one more time:

+.. http:example:: http/tutorial/patch-pending-bid.http
+   :code:

+If we try to activate bidder the new sign will be needed:

+.. http:example:: http/tutorial/activate-bidder-without-sign.http
    :code:

 Batch-mode registration